top of page

 1. Set up an organised note-taking structure

 We each have our preferred way of storing notes and files; in fact, there is a whole study on this topic, known as Personal Information Management (PIM).
 I am a real “filer” who likes to categorise notes in separate folders.
-A pile of documents would truly result in cognitive load, where I would feel a sense of fatigue trying to gain an overview and retrieve my notes.
+A pile of documents would truly increase cognitive load, leaving me feeling fatigued as I try to gain an overview and retrieve my notes.
 Think of HCI studies where cognitive demands are deemed variable when testing how long users can interact with a digital prototype; it matters.
-Before all the other phases, make sure to set up a proper note-taking and filing (or if you prefer, piling) system to make the process easier for you.
+Before all the other phases, set up a proper note-taking and filing (or, if you prefer, piling) system to make the process easier for you.

 2. Ask for extra details about the target audience

-Once a research brief drops on my lap containing goals, scoping documents and recruitment criteria, I have learned that it is always needed to ask for more details.
-This is simply because along the road of the recruitment stage, there are always participant traits that could have been explained more clearly in the brief from the beginning.
-During my UX Research internship last year at GAMUCATEX, the goal was convenience sampling, where the requirements were not as strict (read portfolio case).
+Once a research brief drops on my lap containing goals, scoping documents and recruitment criteria, I have learned that it is always necessary to ask for more details.
+This is simply because, throughout the recruitment stage, there are always participant traits that could have been explained more clearly in the brief from the beginning.
+During my UX Research internship last year at GAMUCATEX, the goal was convenience sampling, with less stringent requirements (read portfolio case).
 Now, in the past half year, purposive sampling has been the driving force.
-Not only that, the cases have often been within fields outside my domain; therefore, when reading the brief, I advise you to note down anything you are unaware of, something you need more details about, as it is crucial before finding suitable candidates.
+Not only that, the cases have often been in fields outside my domain; therefore, when reading the brief, I advise you to note down anything you are unaware of or need more details about, as this is crucial before finding suitable candidates.

 3. Use your panel